• Skip to primary navigation

 • About the Jerk Marinade.
 Marinating is all about building flavor and tenderizing.
 A good marinade adds flavor above and beyond the food you are cooking with.
 Chicken is an ideal protein for marinades, as it is more of a blank canvas and absorbs a great deal of flavor.
 It also can be a bit dry if you accidentally cook it too long.
 A good marinade will help keep the moisture intact, making the recipe a bit more forgiving.
 It's a quick and simple way to get a flavorful sauce that truly compliments the meal.
 Check out my Jamaican Jerk Sauce Recipe here.

-Jamaican Jerk Sauce Recipe
+Jamaican Jerk Sauce ready to serve

 Adjusting the Spiciness